Code-Institute-Submissions/SOliv1-milestone2_NovResub/README.md

 -Diff Checker: https://www.diffchecker.com/

 ## Bugs
+#### Home Page
+My layout is still not right but I am still working on this.

+My social links moved to the right hand side when I deployed it in github.
+I am not sure quite why.

 I have had considerable problems with this project and my understanding of java script and how it works.

 I really hope to be able to iron these out in time hence the project being unfinished.
+I have not managed to resolve these issues yet.
 I appear to have a lack of understanding on how to manipulate information in the making of the graphs and the calculations involved.
 Hence I having trouble making my graphs appear and despite the console addressing issues - I was unable to resolve them.
 (Although, I did manage to go through the course modules ok).
 Since I am currently  unable to master the making of my graphs and have run out of time - I have decided that I shall be submitting this project minus at least two of them.
 I hope that I shall be able to resolve these issues in future, as I move on in the course.

-#### Could not make the colours appear in barchart
+#### Could not make multiple colours appear in my barchart one.
 .colorAccessor(function (d) {
             if (d.value > 12)   {
                 return "Country";